FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolautocomplete.md

 ### <a id="methods-completionmaxcount"/>**CompletionMaxCount(Int32)**

-The max.items to return from function autocomplete.
+The max.items to return from function autocomplete.The value must be greater than or equal to 1

 ```csharp
 IControlAutoComplete CompletionMaxCount(int value)